Ryan1729/evolving-games/design/README.md

 More ideas: some nodes should point to the same nodes one level down.
 Have one or two accept states and truncate all dead ends to the state after the dooming choice.

-This is again feeling link a lot of work.
+This is again feeling like a lot of work.
 Say I had a fixed asymmetrical tree and I randomized which input did what on each node and pretended that was the full space generator, what would the next step be?

 I think the next step would be making the game more comprehensible.
 The easiest first step would be to display the code while playing.
 The next step would be making the rules easier to internalize.